 Annualized Net Income Growth (CSM) is a primary driver of short term incentives and relative annualized net income growth is a key component of long term incentives.
 It is a key driver in both cash incentive bonuses as well as profit sharing amounts.
 The CEO and the other NEO's net income growth goals are set by the Compensation committee each year.
-In 2023, the earnings growth goal was not met for the consolidated Company.
-The CEO elected not to receive his incentives and this significantly reduced cash incentive bonuses for the NEOs for the year ended December 31, 2023.
+In 2024, the consolidated Company exceeded the earnings growth goal.